rvaiya/keyd/man.md

 keyd distinguishes between the key layout and the modifier layout.
 This allows the user to use a different letter arrangement for modifiers.
-It may, for example, be desireable to use an alternative key layout like dvorak while preserving standard qwerty modifier shortcuts.
+It may, for example, be desirable to use an alternative key layout like dvorak while preserving standard qwerty modifier shortcuts.
 This can be achieved by passing a second argument to the layout function like so: `layout(dvorak, main)`.
 The default behaviour is to assign the modifier layout to the key layout if one